Do you want to learn some Instagram marketing tips?

 One category of posts that is almost always attention-grabbing is product teasers.

-What if you could sell more products just by posting product teasers on Instagram?
+What if you could sell more products by posting product teasers on Instagram?

 Well, you can.

 If not, they’ll at least engage with your post by liking it, commenting on it, or sharing it with a friend; don’t be afraid to show off the goods by posting product photos.
 Just do it gently.

 It also helps to create some sponsored ads.

 Instagram ads have become commonplace on the platform.
 The best part?
-You can control exactly how much you want to spend on them by setting an ad budget.
+You can control how much you want to spend on them by setting an ad budget.